Shopify: 2010s

-In May 2019, Shopify acquired Handshake, a business-to-business e-commerce platform for wholesale goods.
-The Handshake team was integrated into Shopify Plus, and Handshake founder and CEO Glen Coates was made Director of Product for Shopify Plus.
-In June 2019, Shopify announced that it would launch its Fulfilment Network.
-The service promises to handle shipping logistics for merchants and will compete with an established leader, Amazon FBA.
-Shopify Fulfillment Network will be available to qualifying U.S. merchants in select states.

-On August 14, 2019, Shopify launched Shopify Chat, a new native chat function that allows merchants to have real-time conversations with customers visiting Shopify stores online.
-On September 9, 2019, Shopify announced the acquisition of 6 River Systems, a Massachusetts-based company that makes warehouse robots.
-The acquisition was finalized in October, resulting in a cash-and-share deal worth US$450 million.

 2020s

-In 2020, the company announced new hires in Vancouver, Canada, and the effects of the COVID-19 pandemic contributed to lifting stock prices.
+In January 2020, the company announced plans to hire in Vancouver, Canada.
+Additionally, the effects of the COVID-19 pandemic contributed to lifting stock prices.
 On February 21, 2020, Shopify announced plans to join the Diem Association, known as Libra Association at the time.
-On March 11, 2020, during the COVID-19 pandemic, Shopify announced it will shift its entire workforce to remote work.

-In February 2020 Shopify Pay was rebranded as Shop Pay and in April 2020 Arrive was rebranded as Shop, combining both customer-facing features under a single brand.
+Also that month, Shopify Pay was rebranded as Shop Pay.
+In April, Arrive was rebranded as Shop, combining both customer-facing features under a single brand.
+In May, during the COVID-19 pandemic, Shopify announced it would shift most of its global workforce to permanent remote work.
 It was reported that Shopify's valuation would likely rise on the back of options it had in the company Affirm that was expecting to go public shortly.
 In November 2020, Shopify announced a partnership with Alipay to support merchants with cross-border payments.
 As a result of Affirm's January 13, 2021 IPO, Shopify's 8% stake in Affirm was worth $2 billion.
 About half of Shopify's C-level executives left the company in early 2021.
-On June 11, 2021, Shopify announced its acquisition of Primer, an AR app on the App Store that allows users to preview home improvement items digitally.
 On June 29, 2021, Shopify removed the 20% revenue share for app developers that make less than US$1 million per year.

+On January 18, 2022, Shopify announced a partnership with JD.com to let U.S. merchants expand their operations in China, listing their products on JD's cross-border e-commerce platform JD Worldwide.
 On March 22, 2022, Shopify introduced Linkpop, a product to create a branded, social marketplace through which merchants can advertise and market their products via links to be added on social media channels.
-On April 11, 2022, Shopify announced their acquisition of Dovetale, an influencer marketing startup from New York.
-On January 18, 2022, Shopify announced a partnership with JD.com to let US merchants expand their operations in China, listing their products on JD’s cross-border e-commerce platform JD Worldwide.

-On May 5, 2022, Shopify announced their acquisition of Deliverr, a San Francisco, California-based ecommerce fulfilment startup, for US$2.1 billion in cash and stock.
+The following month, Shopify, Alphabet Inc., Meta Platforms, McKinsey & Company, and Stripe, Inc. announced a $925 million advance market commitment of carbon dioxide removal (CDR) from companies that are developing CDR technology over the next 9 years.